leovcunha/openvino-people-counter-app/WRITEUP.md

 The model doesn't lose accuracy after conversion which is good but it was verified that many times the detection score falls below the threshold when the person if very still and with dark clothes.
 I kept this low score boxes drawn in the app with different color and showing the accuracy text.
 This information can still be used for tracking if boxes that disappeared might still be present near previous location.
 More models could be tested and also trained for specific situations in a real world application.

 About image size the web cam tested has resolution 1280 x 720 , larger than the demo video which has 768 x 432.
 The effect it can have is higher network bandwith needed to transmit the processed image to the server.
 The camera focal length to be chosen depends totally on the user need for wide or narrow angle of view.

+## Final Remarks

+Openvino is at this date in version 2020.4 and IENetwork is deprecated.
+Also models converted using newer versions don't work in older ones.
+Though some people might still use the old version as reference .
+For this reason it was kept models for both versions in the folder.